 The success of cryptocurrencies like Bitcoin is dependent on readily available and secure cloud storage.
 Typically, cryptocurrency owners actually keep their money in ‘wallets.’
 These ‘wallets’ are actually stored on the cloud and are accessible by using a unique passcode.
 Without cloud computing, cryptocurrencies would not work.
 In order for cryptocurrencies to work fairly, the system must be aware of the quantity of ‘coins’ mined so that the value of the currency fluctuates.

 The healthcare industry was one of the first to utilise cloud computing on a large scale.
+Apps such as the care app are used for in-home care, to connect teams, coordinators, clients, and their families enabling them to provide the necessary support easily and effectively.
+Information such as care plans, medication, and diet can be stored to help give more personalised care.
 Hosting patient medical records and prescriptions on a cloud system solves many problems in large healthcare service structures.
 Pharmacists and doctors can access detailed medical records anywhere when using the cloud.